 In addition to reporting how much waste you produced, you will also need to report where the waste went and how it was managed (such as burned for fuel, recycled, etc.).
 Your waste manifests should provide you with this information.
 Remember that what you need to report and how often you need to report will vary by state.

-For all of the evaluations discussed here, you need to keep your records so you can document how you determined your reporting requirements.
+For all of the situations discussed here, you need to keep records so you can document how you determined your reporting requirements.
 The evaluation will need to be reviewed annually for any changes in materials, chemicals, or quantities, as that can change your reporting requirements.
 With proper evaluation and preparation, environmental reporting can be straight forward.
-In our next blog in our three-part series, “Environmental Reporting – Clean Air Act & Clean Water Act”, we will discuss the requirements for clean air act and clean water act reporting.
+In our next blog in our three-part series, “Environmental Reporting – Clean Air Act & Clean Water Act”, we will discuss the requirements for reporting under those rules.